 Throughout history, women have been giving birth with the support of other experienced women.
 Which is exactly what a doula is.

 What does a doula do?

 A birthing doula’s role is to help you have a positive and safe birth experience.
 During the months before birth, a doula can help you create a birth plan that’s right for you.
-During labor she will advocate for you and help the rest of your team follow your birth plan.
+She will also teach you how to advocate for yourself during labor.
 This is especially wonderful if you need to or want to labor in the hospital where you’re unlikely to have a close relationship with your medical team.

 A birth doula also helps with: